¿Por qué los gatos también necesitan suplementos?

 Brushing a dog, or removing excess dead hair, is important for several reasons:

-If your pet suffers from allergies or dermatitis, Waggy's Wellness with HEMP, Omegas 3, 6 and 9, and pumpkin are the perfect ally to relieve those annoying symptoms.
+If your pet suffers from allergies or dermatitis, Waggy's Wellness dog treats with HEMP, Omegas 3, 6 and 9, and pumpkin are the perfect ally to relieve those annoying symptoms.
 These ingredients work together to keep your dog's skin and coat healthy and free of irritation.
 HEMP, known for its anti-inflammatory properties, helps reduce skin irritation and promotes more balanced skin.
 Essential fatty acids (Omegas 3, 6 and 9) improve skin elasticity and reinforce the natural protective coat, preventing excessive fat build-up that can cause discomfort.
 In addition, pumpkin is rich in antioxidants and nutrients that promote healthy digestion, which translates into stronger skin and a shiny coat.
-With Waggy's Wellness, you can help your pet ensure that its skin and coat stay in optimal condition.
+With Waggy's Wellness, you can help your pet ensure that their skin and coat stay in optimal condition.

 Some dog breeds that need regular brushing are those with thick coats and dense undercoats, as they tend to accumulate more dead hair and shed more frequently.
 These include: